AP FACT CHECK: Walker, Evers make misleading debate claims

 WALKER: "When it comes to Foxconn, they don't earn any of those tax credits over the next decade and a half unless they actually have actual job creation and investment.
 No jobs and no investment, no credits."

-THE FACTS: The deal with technology giant Foxconn is the centerpiece of Walker's efforts to revitalize the state's economy.
-But it has also drawn criticism because Walker has agreed to pay billions to the Tiawanese company.
+THE FACTS: The deal with technology giant Foxconn is a centerpiece of Walker's efforts to revitalize the state's economy.
+But it has also drawn criticism because Wisconsin has agreed to billions of dollars in financial incentives to lure the Tiawanese company.

 Walker is mostly right that the tax credits are tied to job creation, although one clause designed to protect the taxpayers' investment doesn't kick in for five years.